 Our personal injury lawyers are highly experienced in military injury claims, including the most complex and high value claims against the Ministry of Defence.

 All of our clients get the personal attention of a qualified solicitor, ensuring you have the very best legal advice and support for every stage of your claim.

 Our particular experience with military injury claims means we know exactly how the claims process works and can ensure all of the right details are taken care of, so your claim can go ahead faster and more smoothly.

 Thanks to our strong skills in Alternative Dispute Resolution (ADR), we can usually resolve claims out of court, making things easier on you and helping you to get compensation faster and with lower legal fees.
 However, we also have very strong court experience, so if court proceedings are required, we can offer the very best support and representation.

-Wheelers LLP is regulated by the Solicitors Regulation Authority (SRA) providing assurance that we continually meet the highest legal standards.
+Wheelers Solicitors is regulated by the Solicitors Regulation Authority (SRA) providing assurance that we continually meet the highest legal standards.